Reichswerke Hermann Göring: Salzgitter

-Slave labour
+Workforce

 The Salzgitter project recruited its workforce from all over Germany, Austria, Italy, the Netherlands and other countries.
 It produced its first pig iron in October 1939 and its first steel in August 1940.
 A large metalworking plant, Stahlwerke Braunschweig, was built nearby, starting in March 1940; eventually it became one of the largest plants in the country, employing ten thousand workers.
 The majority of Salzgitter area staff, 47,000 workers, were non-Germans.
 In five years, 1937 to 1942, population increased fivefold.
 Housing was not sufficient even for native Germans; foreign workers had to live in seventy makeshift camps.

-The Gestapo ran an on-site concentration camp for the delinquent workers.
-Forced labor of prisoners from Nazi concentration camps was not employed until May 1944; the three camps that supplied slaves to Salzgitter contained up to 6,500 prisoners.
+The Gestapo ran an on-site concentration camp for workers deemed to be "delinquent".
+Slave labor of prisoners from Nazi concentration camps was employed from May 1944.
+The three camps that supplied slaves to Salzgitter contained up to 6,500 prisoners.
 Another local camp, Drutte, supplied slave workers for the Reichswerke's ammunition plants from 1942 (see List of subcamps of Neuengamme, Celler Hasenjagd).
 Salzgitter was the target of Allied bombings several times but damage to the plant was insignificant.
 Its blast furnaces operated until captured by the Americans in April 1945.